-The good news is that cloud bookkeeping software does take a lot of the hard work out for you, but it doesn’t eliminate the need for an accountant.
+The good news is that online bookkeeping software does take a lot of the hard work out for you, but it doesn’t eliminate the need for an accountant.

 Your accountant’s job is to use your software and perform reconciliations and checks to ensure that your software has not only included everything but also that everything has been categorised and treated correctly.

 This will typically be done alongside some work that needs to be completed on your behalf such as a VAT return, a self-assessment tax return or annual accounts etc.

 Like most software it will do what you tell it to, but it cannot interpret legislation, so unfortunately if you don’t know what to do with an item your software isn’t going to be able to help.